outlierClassifier/outlier_orchestrator/README.md

 # outlier_orchestrator

 This repository implements the orchestrator for our disruption prediction system.
 Messages are described at the [outlier protocol](https://github.com/outlierClassifier/outlier_protocol).
+The orchestrator now speaks the **outlier node protocol v0.1.0** when communicating with prediction nodes.

 ## Installation